We can also open it for group tours by special arrangement, donations greatly appreciated. Please Contact the Museum.

 On Saturday and Sunday tours of the Harbor Entrance Control Post will be available from 11-3 and the Mortar Battery Plotting Room will be open.
 There will be a guided walking tour of the gun line starting in the grassy field near Battery Randol at 1 PM on Saturday.

 The Washington Civil War Association will be setting up camp on the Parade Ground be and open to the public from 9 AM to 5 PM on Saturday, Sunday and Monday.
 They will also be sponsoring an 1800's Contra Dance in the USO building on Saturday September 2 from 8 PM to 11:30 PM.
 See their website for more information.
 Donations are appreciated.
 Everything is paid for and displayed by volunteers who enjoy sharing the history, donations help keep their out of pocket expenses to a reasonable level.

 There is no charge to visit the exhibits or to take any of the CAM sponsored tours on the hill.
-All the displays are privately owned and maintained and the exhibitors are always grateful for donations to help cover costs.
+All the displays are privately owned and maintained and the exhibitors and CAM are always grateful for donations to help cover costs.
 Normal admission fees to CAM apply, as always admission is free for active duty service members (partners and dependents are half price) and children ages 5 and younger are let in for free.